Alison Smith (Values Lead)

 Alison has worked in education for the past 18 years.
-She is highly committed to supporting the development of educational provision which allows pupils to flourish both ‘academically and personally’, and provision which ensures pupils develop a life-long ‘love of learning.
+She is highly committed to supporting the development of educational provision which allows pupils to flourish both ‘academically and personally’, and provision which ensures pupils develop a life-long ‘love of learning'.

-As School Effectiveness Adviser for the Diocese of York, Alison provides a role which focusses upon monitoring the overall effectiveness and performance of all 127 schools across the Diocese of York locality.
-In order to do this she has developed strong partnerships with 7 LA’s, and also liaises with colleagues at NCTL, OFSTED, DfE and National Society.
+Alison is currently the Assistant Director of Education for the Diocese of York Education Team (effectiveness).
+Alison provides a role which focusses upon monitoring the overall effectiveness and performance of all 127 schools across the Diocese of York locality.
+In order to do this she has developed strong partnerships with 7 LA’s, and also liaises with colleagues at NCTL, Ofsted, DfE and National Society.
 Alison also provides specific support for leaders at a number of schools across the diocese, and leads CPD events for leaders on behalf of the diocese.

 On a more personal note, Alison is married and has a very loveable (if a little excitable) dog named ‘Jasper’.
-She is a VW Campervan fanatic and enjoys the ‘great outdoors’ !
+She is a VW Campervan fanatic and enjoys the great outdoors!

 Alison and Claire work together to ensure that all schools, Church and Community, big and small, are able to flourish and maintain their own distinctive values and ethos while working together to share strengths and support across all the schools within the Trust.
 Their job on the MAT board is to make sure that in the pursuit of excellence across the Trust, we are not overlooking the individual needs of our schools and pupils.
 We do not seek to change or improve the Trust’s Vision and Values but rather to safeguard these collaborative values in the decision-making process, making sure that the values of both our schools and the Trust are maintained into the future.

 You can find out more about Pathfinder’s Vision and Values here: